This study was published on Feb 25, 2015.

 The second Texan city among the top ten cities for women in tech, Plano is home to the offices of several major tech companies, including CA Technologies, Infosys Ltd and Gearbox Software.
 The average pay for tech women in Plano is over $74,000, and even after accounting for housing costs, women in tech enjoy an income after housing costs of $58,170, seventh highest in the country.

 11. Wichita, Kansas

 Women make up a larger percentage of the tech workforce in Wichita than in all but five of the cities in our study, with 30% of all tech positions in Wichita held by women.
-Job growth for women in Wichita’s tech industry has also been strong in recent years, with the number of positions growing by 26% over the three year period we examined.
+Job growth for women in Wichita’s tech industry has also been strong in recent years, with the number of positions growing by 26% over the four-year period we examined.